-Of all the concepts I see researchers struggle with as they start to learn high-level statistics, the one that seems to most often elicit the blank stare of incomprehension is the Covariance Matrix, and its friend, Covariance Structures.
+Of all the concepts I see researchers struggle with as they start to learn high-level statistics, the one that seems to most often elicit the blank stare of incomprehension is the Covariance Matrix, and its friend, the Covariance Structure.

 So I’m going to explain what they are and how they’re not so different from what you’re used to.
 I hope you’ll see that once you get to know them, they aren’t so scary after all.